 Results from our mathematical model suggests that a steady-state geothermal heat flux of 0.063 W/m² can provide only less than 0.5% of the energy consumed in one year, considering a 73 m² area around the borehole (Fig. 2).
 Adding solar heat recharge at a rate of 1.8 W/m² would contribute to recharging the system up to 11.5% of the heat extracted for an individual UK house over a year.
 For this indicative study, we assume that radioactive heat generation is negligible in the sedimentary system considered.
 This shows that heat balance cannot be naturally reached in the ground considering those geological and climatic conditions, and thus additional heat is to be mined from the rock surrounding the borehole, inducing lateral heat fluxes.

 We first quantify the lateral heat flux for a scenario where heat recharge is provided by the geothermal heat flux only.
-Over 1200 W required by the BHE, the heat balance suggests that 1195 W needs to be mined from surrounding rocks.
+Of the 1200 W required by the BHE, the heat balance suggests that 1195 W needs to be mined from surrounding rocks.
 Using a borehole length h = 40 m, the lateral heat flux at a distance r = 4.8 m from the borehole would be in the order of 1200-52πr h~0.99 W/m2 (Fig. 2.4).
-This radial heat flux is about 16 times the estimated geothermal heat flux and, which may have a major impact on the areal footprint of heat extraction.
-It is however important to note that this model ignore the contribution from axial recharge (i.e. from above and below the borehole depth interval) and therefore represent a conservative value.
-In a case where the geothermal and solar heat flux contribute to recharge up to 11.5% of the heat extracted is recharged (i.e. 5 W geothermal and 131 W solar), the lateral flux would be reduced to 1200-1362πr h=0.88 m².
+This radial heat flux is about 16 times the estimated geothermal heat flux, which may have a major impact on the areal footprint of heat extraction.
+It is however important to note that this model ignores the contribution from axial recharge (i.e. from above and below the borehole depth interval) and therefore represents a conservative value.
+In a case where the geothermal and solar heat flux contribute to recharge and up to 11.5% of the heat extracted is recharged (i.e. 5 W geothermal and 131 W solar), the lateral flux would be reduced to 1200-1362πr h=0.88 m².
 This is still 14 times the geothermal recharge but half the solar heat recharge.
 However, this first approximation of the heat balance ignores the potential increase in the heat flow at the atmosphere-ground surface interface due to cooling of the area.
-Although such contribution might be important within the long-term as the effects of heat extraction reach the surface, it depends on a number of parameters (i.e. depth of the borehole, ground conductivity) described in further details in Supplementary Material SM 2 and are only trivial for this one-year heat balance approximation.
+Although such contribution might be important in the long-term as the effects of heat extraction reach the surface, it depends on a number of parameters (i.e. depth of the borehole, ground conductivity) described in further details in Supplementary Material SM 2 and are only trivial for this one-year heat balance approximation.

 We therefore perform numerical simulations to better assess the contribution from vertical and lateral heat recharge in the sub-surface using 1D and 3D models.